CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

 ### Where does the data come from?

-The Open Data Portal of the city of Vancouver will be used in this project | [Link](https://opendata.vancouver.ca/)
+The Open Data Portal of the city of Vancouver will be used in this project.
+[Link](https://opendata.vancouver.ca/)

 ### Who can use this?